ttopi/PyCap/docs/index.md

 If you have read/write access to a project (which is most likely), anyone with your redcap URL (public knowledge) and your API key has read/write access.

-Since REDCap projects often used to store Personal Health Information (PHI), it is of the **utmost importance** to:
+Since REDCap projects are often used to store Personal Health Information (PHI), it is of the **utmost importance** to:

 1. **Never share your API key**
 2. **Delete the key (through the web interface) after you're done using it **